testflows/TestFlows-WebSite/source/handbook/index.md

 * `jitter` tuple of the form `(min, max)` that specifies delay jitter normally distributed between the `min` and `max` values, default: `None`

 and returns an iterator that can be used in `for` loop.
-For each iteration the iterator return a `RetryIteration` object that wrap the code that needs to be retries.
+For each iteration, the iterator returns a `RetryIteration` object that wraps the code that needs to be retries.

-For example, below we wait for the code to succeed within `5` sec using `0.1` sec delay between retries and backoff multiplier of `1.2` with jitter range between `-0.05` min to `0.05` max.
+For example, below we wait for the code to succeed within `5` sec using `0.1` sec delay between retries and backoff multiplier of `1.2` with a jitter range of `-0.05` min to `0.05` max.

 ```python
 import random